Special Educational Needs Information

 The Special Educational Needs Co-Ordinator

-The Special Needs Co-Ordinator (SENCo for short) at Whitley Abbey Primary School is Mrs Nero.
+The Special Needs Co-Ordinator (SENCo for short) at Whitley Abbey Primary School is Mrs Moynihan.
 She can be contacted on 02476 303392.

 Roles and responsibilities of the SENCo